 Jingyi Li has been a portfolio manager since 2019 and an analyst since 2010.
 As an analyst, he focuses on industrials, utilities, and Chinese companies.
 Mr. Li graduated from Shanghai Jiaotong University in 1998 and received an MBA from the Yale School of Management in 2005.
 He joined Harding Loevner in 2010.
-Mr. Li serves as a portfolio manager for the Global Equity Portfolio.
+Mr. Li serves as a co-lead portfolio manager for the Global Equity Portfolio and a portfolio manager for the Chinese Equity Portfolio.

 Bryan Lloyd, CFA has been a portfolio manager since 2014 and an analyst since 2011 when he joined Harding Loevner.
 As an analyst, he focuses on financials companies.
 Mr. Lloyd graduated from Lafayette College in 1996.
 Mr. Lloyd serves as a portfolio manager for the International Equity Portfolio.
 Christopher Mack, CFA has been a portfolio manager since 2014 and an analyst since 2008.
 As an analyst, he focuses on information technology companies.
 Mr. Mack graduated from Lafayette College in 2004 and joined Harding Loevner that same year.
 Mr. Mack serves as a portfolio manager for the Global Equity Portfolio.
+Christopher Mack, CFA has been a portfolio manager since 2014 and an analyst since 2008.
+As an analyst, he focuses on information technology companies.
+Mr. Mack graduated from Lafayette College in 2004 and joined Harding Loevner that same year.
+Mr. Mack serves as a portfolio manager for the Global Equity Portfolio.

 Babatunde Ojo, CFA has been a portfolio manager since 2014 and an analyst since 2012.
 As an analyst, he focuses on frontier emerging markets companies.
 Mr. Ojo graduated from University of Lagos in 2002.
 He received an MBA in Finance and Management from University of Pennsylvania, the Wharton School, in 2012 and joined Harding Loevner that same year.
-Mr. Ojo serves as a colead portfolio manager for the Frontier Emerging Markets Portfolio.
+Mr. Ojo serves as a co-lead portfolio manager for the Frontier Emerging Markets Portfolio and a portfolio manager for the International Equity Portfolio.